Security Status

 Safety and Security

-If engaging in adventure tourism or outdoor activities, revise weather conditions and the condition of equipment before departing.
+If engaging in adventure tourism or outdoor activities, review weather conditions and the condition of equipment before departing.
 It is recommended to keep a friend or family member informed of your plans and inform them when the activity is complete.

 Road conditions and driving standards are poor.
 Overland travel outside the major cities and resort areas should be undertaken with caution and only during daylight hours.
 It is not advised to drive in rural areas during or immediately after heavy rains.